- Product Info

-The stress-strain curve (hereinafter referred to as S-S curve) from the tension test for SUMIKASUPER LCP is shown.
-Stress and strain are proportional until the stress reaches a certain level.
-When designing plastic strength, it is important to remember that there are portions where the stress and strain are not proportional.
+The stress-strain curve (hereinafter referred to as SS curve) in a tensile test of SUMIKASUPER LCP is shown below.
+Strain and stress are proportional until the stress reaches a certain level.
+When designing the strength of plastics, it is necessary to take into account that there are some areas where the stress and strain are not proportional.

-Figures 3-2-2 and 3-2-3 show the temperature dependence of the tensile strength for E6008 and E5008.
-The tension properties change according to the environmental temperature, but SUMIKASUPER LCP maintains high tensile strength over a wide temperature range.
+Figures 3-2-2 and 3-2-3 show the temperature dependence of tensile strength for E6008 and E5008.
+Tensile properties change depending on the environmental temperature, but SUMIKASUPER LCP maintains high tensile strength over a wide temperature range.

-The molecules of SUMIKASUPER LCP are easily oriented due to shearing forces at the time of melting.
-The thinner the walls of moldings, the greater the percentage of the skin layer.
-This skin layer has a very uniform molecular orientation, therefore providing greater relative strength per area of cross section.
-Table 3-2-1 shows the tensile properties of SUMIKASUPER LCP in thin walls.
-Figure 3-2-4 and Table 3-2-2 show the thickness dependence of tensile strength and flexural strength.
+The molecules of SUMIKASUPER LCP are easily oriented by the shear force during melting.
+The thinner the molded product, the higher the proportion of the skin layer with strong orientation, and therefore the higher the strength per unit cross-sectional area.
+Figure 3-2-4, Table 3-2-1, and Table 3-2-2 show the thickness dependence of tensile strength and bending strength.

 ---|---|---|---|---|---|---|---|---|---|---|